martin-bucinskas/DarkOS/README.md

 |1        |Holds bootStage2.bin file.
 The second stage of the bootloader.|
 |...      |Other sectors may be filled in later on with the second stage bootloader or the kernel.|

+##TODO
+ - Use python for the scripts to automate the build.
+Python is available for most platforms and is easy to install, write and use.
+ - Create a better directory system.
+ - Make the bootStage2 load the kernel in protected mode.
+ - Create a kernel in C.
+ - Create a shell to go with the kernel.

 ##Information about the build

 This project is currently developed under Windows operating system.
 This means that external programs and libraries are used